-- (a) All properties that abut the Mountain Division Trail shall be required to provide a public trail connection to the Trail. - (b) All properties that abut the Presumpscot River shall provide a 25-foot easement along the River to the Town, for the purposes of building and maintaining a public multiuse trail along the River.
+- (a) All properties that abut the Mountain Division Trail shall be required to provide a public trail connection to the Trail. - (b) All properties that abut the Presumpscot River must provide a 25-foot easement along the River to the Town, for the purposes of building and maintaining a public trail along the River. - (c) Maximum impervious coverage area is 75% of the lot area.